Yhodhan/VSTAudio-ScreenCapture/screenshot/README.md

 # Windows Screenshot

-  The general idea of the crate is to directly use the windows api to get a bitmap of the screen or screens and then produce a png o bmp format screenshot, jpg format is not supported in this implementation mainly because it requires more data to be generated.
+  The general idea of the crate is to directly use the windows api to get a bitmap of the screen or screens and then produce a png or bmp format screenshot, jpg format is not supported in this implementation mainly because it requires more data to be generated.

 ## Table of contents
 - [Development](#development)